Copyright 2023 Google LLC

 Where \(G\) is a function that maps an index to a single-qubit gate.

-This gate uses the unary iteration scheme to apply nth_gate(selection)
+This gate uses the unary iteration scheme to apply nth_gate(selection) to the

-all controlled by the control
+selection-th qubit of target all controlled by the control register.

 Parameters#